ljdursi/dursi-blog/_drafts/2019-09-30-science-makes-great-managers-but-not-necessarily-good-ones.md

 them very well almost anywhere.
 And if they need a little help adjusting to the different skills needed for managment less open-ended projects outside of academia, there are resources out there now to help them succeed.
+If there are resources that have especially helped you, I'd love to hear about them!

-[^1]: Which, more visibly than ever before, cannot be taken as a given.
+[^1]: Which, more visibly now than ever before, cannot be taken as a given.
-[^2]: Note that at Google, technical skills is _dead last_ as a skill for managers; but that largely results from Google having such a high technical bar for hiring.
+[^2]: Note that at Google, technical skills are _dead last_ as a skill for managers; but that largely results from Google having such a high technical bar for hiring.